FILMS

 The Love Life of the Horseshoe Crab (Popular Science)

-I’m always thinking of different ways to tell stories—explaining hibernation like a Peter and the Wolf performance, or connecting three stories on the theme of nautiluses, or imagining Laika’s space flight from the dog’s POV using declassified Soviet documents.
-(You can read more about “Nautiluses” on the Sloan Science & Film website.)
+I’m always thinking of different ways to tell stories.
+Explaining hibernation like a Peter and the Wolf performance.
+Connecting three stories on the theme of nautiluses.
+Imagining Laika’s space flight from the dog’s POV using declassified Soviet documents.
+(You can read more about the award-winning “Nautiluses” on the Sloan Science & Film website.)

 L’Orchestre d’hibernation animaux (Popular Science) - Webby Honoree